 #4 Join a running group

-Running in a group can do wonders for your motivation and confidence and it is a great way to make you accountable for your training runs, especially during the long winter months.
+It is also a great way to make you accountable for your training runs, especially during the long winter months when training can be tough.

 There are many ways to find a running group near you on websites such as Meetup and Facebook.
-There are also lots of athletics clubs across the country that offer coaching support should you need it.

 #5 Try running solo